dnsimple/dnsimple-support/content/articles/differences-a-cname-records.md

 ---
+meta: A and CNAME records are the two common ways to map a host name to an address.
+This article explains the differences between these two records.
 title: Differences Between A and CNAME records
 excerpt: A and CNAME records are the two common ways to map a host name to an address.
 This article explains the differences between these two records.
 categories: